2020 NBA Bubble: Impact on media production

+Player mindset during the Bubble

+Several players including, LeBron James and Anthony Davis, had some mental problems due to not having family in the bubble.
+There was a total of 93 days in the bubble, and star LeBron James struggled to enjoy the off court activities in the bubble due to lack of family life.
+He quotes that viewers "don't quite understand the mindset" you had to be in to truly understand what happened in the Bubble.

+However, there are several players that also enjoyed the bubble lifestyle.
+Oklahoma City Thunder center Steven Adams quoted that it was impossible to complain when it was in a "resort."
+Devin Booker is another player who seemed to respond positively to the bubble lifestyle.
+Going into it, the superstar's team was projected to lose most of their games.
+However, led by Booker, the Phoenix Suns went a perfect 8–0 in the bubble.

 Effectiveness

 The bubble proved to be extremely effective at preventing the spread of COVID-19.
 Leading up to the resumption of play on July 30, there were two consecutive weeks of zero players testing positive for COVID-19.

 This streak was continued after play resumed, with five consecutive weeks of zero players testing positive for COVID-19 as of August 19.
 Starting on August 31, players were allowed to pay for one guest room.
 Family or non family members with proof of a longstanding relationship with the player could stay in the room and quarantine upon arrival for one week.

 On October 11, the season concluded with zero cases of COVID-19 in the bubble for its entire duration.

 Reaction

-The decision by the NBA to enact bubble play had initially received mixed reaction from its players and coaches, with some players referring to it as a prison sentence.
+The controversial decision by the NBA to enact bubble play had initially received mixed reaction from its players and coaches, with some players referring to it as a prison sentence.
+Many players refused to participate, which forced teams to field lineups that were second-rate.
 Other players complained about the food, with Philadelphia 76ers center Joel Embiid showing his meal and said that he was "definitely losing 50 lbs", as a reference to fan gripe regarding his weight affecting his on-court performance.
 After arriving in the bubble, Orlando Magic forward Aaron Gordon said it felt "strange", while Utah Jazz guard Mike Conley Jr. described the feeling as "surreal".
 Near the end of the regular season, NBA Commissioner Adam Silver stated that the bubble was "better than what we had envisioned".

 Miami Heat forward Jimmy Butler used the opportunity to start a coffee shop in the bubble, where he charged $20 per cup.
 Butler was also one of few players to make the decision not to allow his family to visit in the bubble, stating that his time in the bubble was a "business trip".

 Several players, including Los Angeles Clippers forward Paul George, also commented on how being in the bubble affected their mental health.